nus-cs1010/2425-s1/docs/guides/environments.md

 Make sure that the permission for `.ssh` both on the local machine and on PE is set to `700` and the files `id_rsa` on the local machine and `authorized_keys` on the remote machine are set to `600`.
 Once set up, you need not enter your password every time you run `ssh` or `scp`.

 !!!
+Tips "For Windows Users"
+    On Windows, the equivalent of `chmod` is `icacls`.
+While the default permission should work without you doing anything, but if needed, you can change the permission with

+    ```
+    icacls <path> /grant:r "<username>:F"
+    ```

+!!!
 Tips "Using ssh-copy-id"
     If you have [`ssh-copy-id`](https://www.ssh.com/academy/ssh/copy-id) installed (e.g., this is pre-installed with macOS), you can simplify the above to two steps:
     ```